ExplainedRE/website/content/posts/flare-on7 - Report/index.md

 End Sub
 ```

-Naturally, this will be the function we will start to analyzed.
-It begins with variable declaration, and then `Split` a string named `F.L` by a dot delimiter.
+Naturally, this will be the function we will start to analyze.
+It begins with variables declaration, and then `Split` a string named `F.L` by a dot delimiter.
 The split array is assigned to a variable named `onzo.`

 ```vb
 Function folderol(id_FFFE As Variant)